xavius-rb/agile-metrics-action/README.md

 - Measure the effectiveness of code review processes
 - Monitor the stability of feature development

-- **Elite**: On-demand (multiple deployments per day)
-- **High**: Between once per day and once per week
-- **Medium**: Between once per week and once per month
-- **Low**: Fewer than once per month

-### Lead Time for Change

-Measures the time from when code is committed to when it's successfully running in production.

-- **Average**: Mean time across all commits in the release
-- **Oldest**: The commit that took the longest time to deploy
-- **Newest**: The most recent commit (excludes merge commits by default)

-The action analyzes commits between releases/tags and calculates the time from commit timestamp to release timestamp.

 ## How It Works

 1. **Data Source Detection**: The action first looks for GitHub releases, then falls back to tags if no releases are found
-2. **Release Analysis**: Compares the latest and previous releases/tags to calculate deployment frequency
+1. **Release Analysis**: Compares the latest and previous releases/tags to calculate deployment frequency
-3. **Commit Analysis**: Examines all commits between releases to calculate lead time metrics
+1. **Commit Analysis**: Examines all commits between releases to calculate lead time metrics
-4. **Output Generation**: Creates JSON file, sets GitHub Actions outputs, and generates markdown summary
+1. **Output Generation**: Creates JSON file, sets GitHub Actions outputs, and generates markdown summary
-5. **Optional Commit**: Can commit the metrics file back to the repository for tracking over time
+1. **Optional Commit**: Can commit the metrics file back to the repository for tracking over time

 ## Output Format